-This D4.3 deliverable on COGNITIVE Baseline Platform, Sensor and Data Interoperability Toolbox describes an initial specification and implementation of the COGNITWIN Toolbox in the areas of toolbox architecture, cyber security, data management and data spaces, further with sensors and realtime sensor/data processing.
-It refines and extends the D4.1 and D4.2 deliverables by providing more technical details.
-In particular it adds further information on the pilot challenges and requirements with associated solutions related to the tasks and results of WP4.
-Pilot user-stories/use cases and pilot based challenges and requirements have been placed in deliverable D5.3 as there are now due deliverables from the pilots at M30.
+This D4.4 deliverable on COGNITIVE Final Platform, Sensor and Data Interoperability Toolbox describes a final specification and implementation of the COGNITWIN Toolbox in the areas of toolbox architecture, cyber security, data management and data spaces, further with sensors and real-time sensor/data processing.
+It refines and extends the D4.1, D4.2 and D4.3 deliverables by providing more technical details especially on new features.
+In particular it extends the description of already provided functionalities with new one developed during the last reporting period.